kemitchell/npm/doc/misc/npm-faq.md

 scope by naming them as if they were files under the scope directory, e.g., by setting `name` in `package.json` to `@npm/npm`.

-Scoped packages are supported by the public npm registry.
+Scoped packages are supported by the default registry.
 The npm client is backwards-compatible with un-scoped registries, so it can be used to work with scoped and un-scoped registries at the same time.

 Unscoped packages can only depend on other unscoped packages.
 Scoped packages can depend on packages from their own scope, a different scope, or the public